 Here’s what affects postage pricing:

-The list data you use accounts for 40% of the success of your direct mail campaign.
+you use accounts for 40% of the success of your direct mail campaign.
 So, it’s vital to make sure you have the most complete, up-to-date, and deliverable addresses on your lists.
 As with print quantity, you’ll need to think in terms of costs per thousand (CPM) for your data.

 - Purchase vs. rental of list data